redCOMPONENT-COM/redSHOP/README.md

 # Testing with Codeception

 Get composer (more info at https://getcomposer.org/download/):

 ```
 curl -sS https://getcomposer.org/installer | php
 ```

 Install dependencies:

 ```
 php composer.phar install
 ```

 Get codeception phar:

 ```
 wget http://codeception.com/codecept.phar .
 ```

-Rename tests/acceptance.suite.yml.dist to tests/acceptance.suite.yml and change the "url" parameter to your "localhost".
+Rename tests/acceptance.suite.dist.yml to tests/acceptance.suite.yml and change the "url" parameter to your "localhost".

 Execute the tests:

 ```
 php codecept.phar run

+; Or with --steps to see a step-by-step report on the performed actions.
+php codecept.phar run --steps

+; Or with --html.
+This command will run all tests for all suites, displaying the steps, and building HTML and XML reports.
+Reports will be store in tests/_output/ directory.
+php codecept.phar run --html
 ```

+## Firefox Addons
+To generate tests really fast you can use these firefox addons:

+- Selenium IDE (records your screen)
+- Selenium IDE Codeception Formatter (Export your Selenium IDE test to Codeception language)